learn-co-curriculum/hs-oo-existing-classes-mini-lab/README.md

 + Add a method `.is_a_square?` to the `Integer` class that returns true if the integer is a square number (1,4,9, etc), and false otherwise.

-+ Add a method '.third_item' that returns the third item in an array.
++ Add a method '.third_item' to the `Array` class that returns the third item in an array.
 If there is no third item, it should return the string "Womp, womp."